mysqljs/mysql/Readme.md

-Security issues should not be first reported through GitHub or another public forum, but kept private in order for the collaborators to assess the report and either (a) devise a fix and plan a release date or (b) assert that is not not a security issues (in which case it can be posted in a public forum, like a GitHub issue).
+Security issues should not be first reported through GitHub or another public forum, but kept private in order for the collaborators to assess the report and either (a) devise a fix and plan a release date or (b) assert that it is not a security issue (in which case it can be posted in a public forum, like a GitHub issue).

-The primary private forum is email, either by emailing the module's author or opening a GitHub issue simply asking to whom a security issues should be addresses to without disclosing the issue or type of issue.
+The primary private forum is email, either by emailing the module's author or opening a GitHub issue simply asking to whom a security issues should be addressed to without disclosing the issue or type of issue.

 An ideal report would include a clear indication of what the security issue is and how it would be exploited, ideally with an accompaning proof of concept